Sign in Create account

 Crochet hook 3.

-Baby blanket is 36” x 36”.
-Beautifully textured baby blanket with a simple single crochet border.
+The baby blanket measures 36” x 36”.
+It features a beautifully textured design with a simple single crochet border.

 Option 2: Blanket with Middle Side Hood

-Baby blanket is 36” x 36”.
-Hood is positioned in the middle that is 8” tall x 15” across the side.
-It is created as an extension and sewn at top to close the hood.
+The hood is positioned in the middle, measuring 8” tall x 15” across the side.
+It is created as an extension and sewn at the top to close the hood.

-To change the size of the blanket: the quantity of sts is multiple 2.
+To change the size of the blanket, the quantity of stitches is a multiple of 2.

 Special Stitches

-Clusters: Yarn over, insert hook into assigned stitch, yarn over and pull through stitch, yarn over pull through 2 loops, hold remaining on hook. *Yarn over, go into same assigned stitch, yarn over and pull through stitch, yarn over and pull through 2 loops.
-Holding remaining on hook.
+Yarn over, insert hook into assigned stitch, yarn over and pull through stitch, yarn over and pull through 2 loops, holding remaining loops on the hook. *Yarn over, go into the same assigned stitch, yarn over and pull through stitch, yarn over and pull through 2 loops, holding remaining loops on the hook.
 Repeat from * twice more.
-5 loops on hook.
+There will be 5 loops on the hook.
 Yarn over, pull through all 5 loops.

 Instructions